-This is why grantees of our Conservation and Markets Initiative and other partners are working with companies and their financiers to eliminate deforestation from the global supply chains of commodities such as beef, leather, soy and farmed shrimp.
-It is in the interest of companies and their investors to incorporate deforestation into their risk assessments and in climate action plans.
-This way, they can avoid not only reputational and regulatory risks but also material operational and financial risk stemming from disrupted and unstable supply chains.
-And we help safeguard the planet for future generations.
+This is why our Conservation and Markets Initiative grantees and other partners are working with companies and their financiers to eliminate deforestation from global supply chains for commodities including beef, leather, soy and farmed shrimp.
+It is in the self-interest of these companies and their investors to incorporate deforestation into risk assessments and climate action plans.
+In doing so, they avoid not only reputational and regulatory risk, but also material operational and financial risk that stems from disrupted and unstable supply chains.
+And, they help safeguard the planet for future generations.